samueljoaquim/prescriptions/README.md

 ├── docker-compose.yml
 ├── Dockerfile
 ├── README.md
+├── sourceenv.sh
-└── sourceenv.sh
+└── swagger.yml
 ```

 The *app* directory contains the application itself.
 The *api.py* file is the main application, that executes the Flask server and acts as the controller. *services* contains all internal services (*prescriptions.py*) and external APIs calls (all other modules). *models* contains the schemas to validate inputs and outputs for the services. *tests* contains the unit tests. *utils* contains useful functions that are shared by several modules.

 This application uses *pipenv* as the virtual environment and dependencies management tool.
-Once it is installed, you can run ```pipenv install``` inside the *app* directory and it will install all dependencies.
-To run the application directly, without using docker, run ```pipenv run python3 api.py``` from inside the *app* directory. **Don't forget to set all the necessary environment variables as shown below.**
+Once it is installed, you can run ```pipenv install --dev``` inside the *app* directory and it will install all dependencies, including unit test tools and libraries.
+To run the application directly, without using docker, run ```pipenv run python api.py``` from inside the *app* directory. **Don't forget to set all the necessary environment variables as shown below.**

 ### Environment Variables